callec/DAT257_Laser_Disc/hast_app/hast_app/README.md

                 "3/4  - 4/4 of total score"
               ]

-   * questions: These are the questions presented in the Quiz.
-In "example.json" there are 8 questions, you can add or remove additional questions (careful going over 10)
+   * `questions`: These are the questions presented in the Quiz.
+In "example.json" there are 8 questions, you can add or remove additional questions (careful going over 10).

             "questions": [
               {